On the Cohomology of the Classifying Spaces of Projective Unitary Groups: Multiplicative Constructions and Twisted Tensor Products

-\begin{theorem}[H. Cartan, Theorem 2, exp.
-8, \cite{Ca}] Let $A$ be a graded commutative algebra with a divided power operation as in Definition \ref{divided power} and $M$ a free graded module.
-Then there is a divided power algebra $U(M)$ such that any homomorphism of graded $R$-modules $f: M\rightarrow A$ is can be extended uniquely to a map of divided power algebras $U(M)\rightarrow A$. \end{theorem}
+Then in the sense of Example \ref{divided power ex2} and Example \ref{divided power ex3}, $U(M)$ is a graded-commutative algebra with a divided power operation.
+We call $U(M)$ the universal algebra of $M$ in the sense of the following \begin{theorem}[H. Cartan, Theorem 2, exp.8, \cite{Ca}, Cartan and Serre, 1954-1955] Let $A$ be a graded-commutative algebra with a divided power operation as in Definition \ref{divided power} and $M$ a free graded module.
+Then any homomorphism of graded $R$-modules $f: M\rightarrow A$ can be extended uniquely to a map of divided power algebras $U(M)\rightarrow A$. \end{theorem}